mohclips/k5-ansible-modules/README.md

 ### clouds.y(a)ml / secure.y(a)ml
 See the example files in Examples/clouds.yml and Examples/secure.yml.example

+### shade - IMPORTANT

+The python shade library needs to be at or below 1.13.2

+This is because K5 API does not support the GET / request to the image endpoint as per https://developer.openstack.org/api-ref/image/versions/index.html

+Therefore you should downgrade shade to 1.13.2 Eg. `sudo pip install shade==1.13.2`

 # Contributors

 Many thanks to the following people: